sololzano/concrete_regression/README.md

-# High Performance Concrete Compressive Strength Prediction
+# HPC Compressive Strength Prediction
 This is the repository of the Concrete Compressive Strength dataset.